 Track15: Obesity and Heart

 Obesity has numerous consequences on the cardiovascular system.
 Chronic accumulation of excess body fat leads to a variety of metabolic changes, increasing the prevalence of CVD risk factors but also affecting systems modulating inflammation.
 Obesity promotes alterations in other intermediate risk factors such as dyslipidemia, HTN, glucose intolerance, inflammatory state, obstructive sleep apnea/hypoventilation, and a prothrombotic state, as well as probably many additional unknown mechanisms.
 Obesity also induces a variety of structural adaptations/alterations in CV structure/function.
-Being obese can raise blood cholesterol and triglyceride levels. lower "good" HDL cholesterol.
-HDL cholesterol is linked with lower heart disease and stroke risk, so low LDL tends to raise the risk. increase blood pressure. diabetes.
+Being obese can raise blood cholesterol and triglyceride levels, lower "good" HDL cholesterol.
+HDL cholesterol is linked with lower heart disease and stroke risk, so low LDL tends to raise the risk , increase blood pressure and diabetes.
 In some people, diabetes makes other risk factors much worse.
 The danger of heart attack is especially high for these people.